aidenkimgj/Back-end-Assessment/README.md

 ## How to run

-- Create .env file for PORT number in the BACK direcotry.
+- Create .env file for PORT number in the Back-end-Assessment-master direcotry.
 - Choose PORT number whatever you want.
 - Type command `npm run dev`